Best Plate Carriers | Military, Law Enforcement, Budget

 What armor plates should I use in my plate carrier?

 Just because you have body armor plates in your kit does not mean you’re bulletproof.
-All armor can be defeated depending on what ammo is being used and how many hits the armor has taken.
+All armor can be defeated depending on the ammo being used and the number of hits it has taken.

 Knowing the threats you’re going to face is key to identifying what type of armor to use in your plate carrier.
-There are two types of body armor; soft armor and hard armor.
-Soft armor is typically in the form of a soft insert that is rated at level 3a which only stops handgun rounds as well as other threats such as knives.
+There are two types of body armor: soft armor and hard armor.
+Soft armor is typically in the form of a soft insert that is rated at level 3a, which only stops handgun rounds and other threats such as knives.
 These are found in backpacks much of the time and not inside a plate carrier.
 For your plate carrier, you’re going to want to look at hard armor in order to defeat rifle threats.

 Level III Hard Plate